jbryer/DATA606Spring2019/content/course-overview/links.md

 weight = 5
 +++

-These are some useful resources on the web for learning R. Feel free to suggest other resources by clicking the "Edit page" button in the top right.
+These are some useful resources on the web for learning R. Feel free to suggest other resources by clicking the "Improve this page" button in the top right.

 ## Learning R